BrickSchema/docs/modeling/point-groups.md

 Avoid inferring semantics from group membership alone.
 For example, adding a setpoint and its min/max limits to the same Point Group does *not* mean those limits constrain that setpoint.
 Model explicit relationships if you need to express functional ties.
 ```

+This is *not* a replacement for `brick:hasPoint`!
+You should still use `brick:hasPoint`/`brick:isPointOf` to relate points to their equipment.
+This modeling construct focuses on the networking/instrumentation of the system.

 ## Modeling Guidelines

 - **Scope and intent:** Use Point Groups for display, configuration exchange, and packaging telemetry.
 They are not a substitute for equipment, loop, or system modeling.